biocore/conda-recipes/README.md

 To install a package, you just need to run:

-    conda install -c https://conda.anaconda.org/biocore <package-name>
+    conda install -c biocore -c bioconda -c conda-forge <package-name>

+This installation command tries to install the package from the previous channel; if not found, it then tries to install from the following packages.
+We order the channels from more specific to more general channels.
 No endless headache of time-consuming compilation and missing dependecies any more!

 ## Create a new conda recipe